-Our beginner's guide to wild swimming in CornwallPosted by Sophie Hesp on Feb 26, 2021
+Our beginner's guide to wild swimming in CornwallPosted by Sophie Hesp on Updated on

 Places, products and practical tips

 Being surrounded by sea, it’s no surprise that Cornwall is considered one of the best places in the UK for wild swimming.
 If you know where to look, you’ll find outdoor tidal pools tucked around the north coast and secluded rivers and lakes in the south.
-Plus, with the health benefits it can bring – from reducing anxiety to improving circulation – picking up a new hobby like wild swimming could be just the tonic to see you through those tougher lockdown days.
+Plus, with the health benefits it can bring – from reducing anxiety to improving circulation – picking up a new hobby like wild swimming could be just the tonic you need.